The Great Silence: Development

 By 1967, Sergio Corbucci had grown weary of making Westerns that varied widely in quality and commercial viability.
 Having returned to Rome after completing principal photography on the Eurospy film Death on the Run in Athens, he decided that another Western, set during a blizzard — reportedly an homage to two other "snow Westerns", André de Toth's Day of the Outlaw and John Ford's Cheyenne Autumn — would provide a similar change of pace.
 He had previously considered snowed-in valleys as the setting of Django, although the prior film took place in muddy conditions due to time and budget constraints.
 According to actor and producer Lars Bloch, this also gave Corbucci an opportunity to visit resorts within the Dolomites, thus allowing him to go on a skiing holiday while making a film.
-The project was a co-production between the Rome-based production company Adelphia Compagnia Cinematografica and the Paris-based studio Les Film Corona.
+The project was a co-production between the Rome-based production company Adelphia Compagnia Cinematografica and the Paris-based studio Les Films Corona.

 Casting English-speaking lead actors in Spaghetti Westerns was a growing practice because it was believed to allow international marketability.
 Marcello Mastroianni had conceived the idea of a mute gunfighter when he told Corbucci that he had always wanted to appear in a Western, but would have been held back by his inability to speak English.
 When Corbucci first met Jean-Louis Trintignant, who was hired for the leading role of the film by Les Films Corona after it was turned down by Franco Nero (who had previously played the title character of Django), he learned that Trintignant did not speak English either.
 To bypass the need for an English-speaking lead, Corbucci decided to turn Trintignant's character into a mute.
 At the time, Trintignant was known for his role in the critically acclaimed romantic drama A Man and a Woman, and is believed to have accepted the role in support of co-producer Robert Dorfmann, who was a friend of his.
 Silence was his only role in a Spaghetti Western.